JasonPeral/network_plus_self_study_guide/section_five_distribution/power_distribution.md

 - Equipment that we have must match voltage standards within our country to operate properly
 - Mismatched voltage can damage or destroy equipment such as US standard equipment being plugged in within EU which is overloading the voltage that the equipment can handle
 - Modern equipment have dual voltage and can operate on both standards

+**Some Key Considerations**

+- We want to use UPS, PDU and backup generators together for comprehensive power management
+- Having a good power distribution system ensures seamless power transition and protection against outages for data center reliability
+- Consider power loads and voltage requirements before install equipment to ensure compatibility with US(120 Volts) or EU(230 Volts) standards